 Companies looking for a second internet carrier can add fixed wireless alongside an existing land-based provider.

-This method of delivery requires a line of sight connection from a radio tower to a business’s rooftop.
+This delivery method requires a line-of-sight connection from a radio tower to a business’s rooftop.

-Example business fixed wireless speed range: 20 Mbps down & 10 Mbps up to 50 Mbps down & 20 Mpbs up
+Example business fixed wireless high-end speed: 50 Mbps down & 20 Mpbs up

 4. Coaxial Cable